Adrian-Ng/Adrian-Ng.github.io/_java/VaR/02-var-historical.md

 classes: wide
 ---

-Here make no probabilistic assumptions.
+Here we make no probabilistic assumptions.
-Instead, we use historical data for our market variables.
 Our view is that what happened in the past is a guide to what will happen in the future.
-That is, tomorrow's price change will be sampled from the distribution of price changes in our historical data.
+Tomorrow's price change will be sampled from the distribution of price changes in our historical data.

 First we must value our portfolio using today's stock prices $$S_{today}$$.
 Next, we must calculate a vector of [percentage changes](https://adrian.ng/java/var/intro/#percentagechange).